ai-interviews/ai-interview-sdk/README.md

 ## Directory structure

-Root folder
+#### `server` directory

+Express server that handles incoming socket connection from SDK and all conversational logic.
+To be deployed.

-- `index.ts` is the main entry point for the server
+- `index.ts` is the main entry point
 - `openai.ts` initializes the chat SDK and provides a helper
 - `speech.ts` initializes the Azure Speech SDK and provides helpers

-src folder
+#### `sdk` directory

+Code for the SDK to be integrated into any web platform.
+This calls our own server.
+To be published on NPM directory.

-- `index.html` webpage for testing
+- `index.ts` export Interview class for SDK usage
-- `index.js` initial client recording and WebSocket functionality (to be updated and moved)
-- `factory.js` includes functionality to convert `webm` audio chunks to `wav`
+- `audioBufferToWav.ts` helper to convert `webm` audio chunks to `wav`
-- `audio-worklet-processor.js` process and format the incoming audio stream
+- `audio-worklet-processor.js` handle and pass on chunks of the incoming audio stream
+- `__tests__` for unit tests to be added to (not yet started)

 ## Process diagram